 Heather’s life is defined by a commitment to service and stewardship that was formed in her early years.
-She is the oldest daughter of a retired factory welder who spent 32-years as an active member of the United Auto Workers.
+She is the oldest daughter of a retired factory welder who spent 32 years as an active member of the United Auto Workers.
 Labor strife and economic hardship were centerpieces of the Mizeur family experience.
 Politics and civic engagement were daily topics at the dinner table.
 Seven generations of family farming also run deep through her DNA.
 And Heather’s spiritual life, rooted in her Catholic faith, is the animating force behind her dedication to social justice.

 Heather was known in Annapolis as a legislative powerhouse during the eight years she served in the House of Delegates.
 Before her election to the Maryland General Assembly, she served as U.S. Senator John Kerry’s Domestic Policy Director for four years and was the principal architect of his 2004 presidential campaign’s health care reform agenda.
-She also worked for three Democratic U.S. House members, and spent four years as a national advocate for nonprofit community health centers serving the uninsured, rural families, and migrant farmworkers.
+She also worked for three Democratic U.S. House members and spent four years as a national advocate for nonprofit community health centers serving the uninsured, rural families, and migrant farm workers.

 After leaving elected office, Heather founded Soul Force Politics, a non-profit organization dedicated to bridging the worsening divisions in American politics and civic life.
 Heather’s career also includes four years of national service as a member of AmeriCorps, where she worked as a tutor and mentor with students sponsored by the I Have a Dream Foundation.
 Heather and her wife Deborah have made their forever home on a 34-acre farm outside of Chestertown, on Maryland’s beautiful Eastern Shore.